crispinprojects/talkcalendar/README.md

 * built with C and GTK 4.8.3 (Debian 12)
 * bespoke custom calendar which allows dates with events to be marked up
-* calendar visual colour marks for days with event and holidays
+* calendar visual colour marks for days with events and holidays
 * event summary, location, start and end time can be entered and edited
-* priority and is-yearly can be used
+* priority, is-yearly and notifications can be used
 * Sqlite3 database used to store events
 * built-in diphone speech synthesizer

 ## Prebuilt binary